nickdrummond/star-wars-ontology/docs/modularisation.md

 ### star-wars

-Events in the wider Universe
+Characters, places and events in the wider Universe

 ### resistance